Dr Tony Tan Keng Yam

 Dr Tan retired from the Cabinet in September 2005 and was appointed Deputy Chairman and Executive Director of the Government of Singapore Investment Corporation Private Limited (GIC), Chairman of the National Research Foundation and Deputy Chairman of the Research, Innovation and Enterprise Council, and Chairman of Singapore Press Holdings Limited (SPH).

 In July 2011, Dr Tan stepped down from his positions at the GIC and SPH to contest in the Presidential Election.
 He was elected on 27 August 2011, and was sworn in as the seventh President of the Republic of Singapore on 1 September 2011.

 Dr Tan has been conferred numerous honours for his work.
 He was awarded the Foreign Policy Association Medal by the New York Foreign Policy Association for his outstanding leadership and service in both the public and private sectors.
 For his contributions towards Singapore’s development into a global hub of scientific research and education in his earlier roles as Education Minister and subsequently as Chairman of the National Research Foundation, Dr Tan was inducted into the Honorary Senate of the Foundation Lindau Nobel Laureate Meetings in July 2012.
 Dr Tan was also awarded the Great Gold Medal by Comenius University (Slovakia) and the King Charles II Medal by the Royal Society of United Kingdom.
 He has honorary doctorates from the Loughborough University, Murdoch University, The University of Sheffield and The University of Adelaide.

 Dr Tan married Madam Mary Chee Bee Kiang in 1964.
-They have four children (three sons and one daughter) and five grandchildren.
+They have four children (three sons and one daughter) and six grandchildren.